 Interior Architecture and Design (IAD)

-IAD 151 Intro to Interior Design
+IAD 151 Introduction to Interior Architecture and Design (3 credits)

 Introduction to interior design theory and process.
 Explores transdisciplinary design issues and relationships; emphasis areas include basic design theories, vocabulary, and sustainability of the built environment.
 Attendance at outside events (such as lectures and symposiums) is required.